marwahaha/QWOPPER/README.md

 See the [Youtube video here](https://www.youtube.com/watch?v=eWxFI3NHtT8) or [download the paper here](http://athena.ecs.csus.edu/~gordonvs/papers/QWOPgecco14.pdf).
 The DOI is [10.1145/2576768.2598248](http://doi.org/10.1145/2576768.2598248).

 ### 2019, [Kunal Marwaha](http://kunalmarwaha.com/)
 I've cleaned up and updated this application for modern (circa-2019) tooling.
-With this program, I'm aiming to get a good walking gait in QWOP.I may or may not use genetic algorithms, as I have some idea of what "walking" looks like.
+With this program, I'm aiming to get a good walking gait in QWOP.
+I may or may not use genetic algorithms, as I have some idea of what "walking" looks like.

 [My code is here](https://github.com/marwahaha/QWOPPER).